jchooch/jchooch.github.io/index.md

 You can also check out my <a href="{{ site.lists_permalink }}">lists</a>.
 </p>

-This blog's design was inspired by the blog of <a href="https://brunomaga.github.io/">Bruno Magalhaes</a>.
+This blog's design was inspired by that of <a href="https://brunomaga.github.io/">Bruno Magalhaes</a>.

 <!-- <a href="{{ site.jots_permalink }}">Joe's jots</a> -->